 A recent survey reports that a third of reading blogs is from outside the tech industry.

-Make sure you’re writing for your tech-centric readers and avoid using the first-person narrative.
+Ensure you’re writing for your tech-centric readers and avoid using the first-person narrative.

 Tip 3: Use ample bold font